RicsonRamos/spacex_etl_pipeline/README.md

 pytest tests/ -v --maxfail=1 --disable-warnings
 ```

-* Ensures **database connection**, API availability, and data consistency.
+* Ensures database connection, API availability, and data consistency.
-* CI/CD pipelines can use these tests for automated validation.
+* Can be integrated into CI/CD pipelines.

 ---